 And you can change the color schemes:

-But… The nicest one is having a wallpaper in your session, you can do this by editing the Profile in the Appearance section:
+But… The nicest one is having wallpaper in your session.
+You can do this by editing the Profile in the Appearance section:

-You can set a wallpaper of even an animated GIF:
+You can set a wallpaper or even an animated GIF:

 Setting the Use desktop wallpaper is a bit more relaxing in your prompt than using a moving Nyan cat 😉

 You can use the split screen option to have two active windows in your current Profile tab.
 This is done by holding ALT and selecting + (To start a new default Profile) or selecting a profile from the pull-down list.
 This looks like this:

 Or even more windows, including a cmd-prompt and a WSL2 Linux one: